Canopy Walk at Holden Arboretum

 The Holden Arboretum is a year-round destination (yes, it’s even open during the winter!), meaning there’s always something new to see depending on the season and what’s currently in bloom.

-The arboretum has lots of events throughout the year, from night hikes to yoga classes.
+The arboretum has lots of events throughout the year, from night hikes to makers markets.

 In the fall, pick up a map at the Corning Visitor Center and travel the Leaf Trail to learn about native trees, or bring the kids to Goblins in the Garden.